 In addition, the Fund may also offer consultancy and development support to organisations who are unsuccessful in securing a grant, eligibility for which will be determined by an Advisory Panel; please note, this support cannot be applied for separately.

 Applications are sought from charitable organisations and social enterprises in line with standard Community Foundation for Tyne & Wear and Northumberland eligibility and exclusion criteria.
 Applicants must:

 Organisations MUST demonstrate that the application is driven by the lead staff person in the organisation and it has the support of the Trustees or management committee.

 Purchasing equipment including software, telephone systems to provide better services to beneficiaries

-Grants of between £5,000 and £25,000 will be available over a one or two-year period, commencing April 2020.
+Grants of between £10,000 and £30,000 will be available over a one or two-year period, commencing May 2021.
 If required, pro-bono support for grant recipients will be agreed when offers are made.

 If you intend to work with consultants and have already identified them, please also include this information.